CasaBlanca Resort: CasaBlanca

 Black's purchase was finalized in June 1997, and he renamed the property as the CasaBlanca.
 The name change became effective on July 1, 1997.
-In 1998, undercover federal agents conducted Operation Casablanca, in which suspects were arrested for drug money laundering.
+In 1998, undercover federal agents conducted Operation Casablanca, in which suspects were arrested for money laundering.
 Agents, posing as employees and owners of the CasaBlanca, invited the suspects to the resort and later arrested them.
 The operation's name was coincidental, having been chosen prior to the resort's name change in 1997.

 In 2001, the CasaBlanca added 15 timeshare units.

 On January 22, 2003, three-year-old Kristyanna Cowan was murdered at the CasaBlanca's RV park.
 The CasaBlanca later agreed to pay $5.5 million to a surviving victim of the attack.

 Since 2008, the CasaBlanca Event Center has hosted the Golden Gloves junior boxing competitions.
 The resort has also hosted the Miss Nevada pageant, the annual "Smokin' in Mesquite" barbecue competition, and music festivals.

 As of 2010, the hotel included 472 rooms.
 The resort also had 24 timeshare units, making up the CasaBlanca Vacation Club.
 Black filed for bankruptcy in 2011, and Mesquite Gaming was formed to take over his properties, including the CasaBlanca.
 It is the largest employer in Mesquite.
 The CasaBlanca advertises itself as being, "Like Vegas used to be."